Post by RapTor_X_ on Jan 2, 2017 7:47:05 GMT

 Driving Techniques / Part IV

 - There is a neat driving technique called Mid-drive Speed Boost (MDSB) explained in detail by Broughy in this video.
 When accelerating, you can briefly lift gas and hit the handbrake simultaneously and then go full-throttle again, right before your car switches gears.
 It only gives you the speed boost on rear-wheel drive cars and to a varying degree.
 It's beneficial only in lower gears from 1st to 2nd or 2nd to 3rd also depending on the car.
+FriendlyBaron made a more detailed video showing that cars with other drive train (FWD, AWD) can technically also do the MDSB, though the effect is minor or even negative and also depending on elevation change of the road.
 Best cars to practice and use this are the Bravado Banshee, the Benefactor Stirling GT and the Vapid Blade.
 Using this technique you can get overtakes after low-speed corners like hairpins or at the start.
 Always make sure to have enough space to use the MDSB.
 If your opponent is right behind you, he will rear-end you the moment you hit your handbrake, which often causes incidents.
 In this situation it is not completely his fault, because you slowed down at an unexpected location making him run into you.
 It is part of racecraft to anticipate MDSBs of your opponent and react accordingly.
 Notice that during the MDSB you have less control over your car, making it difficult to stay on the road, when it's raining or you have to correct your line, while using this technique.
 Using the MDSB at the start of the race, might give you a nice advantage, if you are in the right car.
 Add it to your toolbox of starting techniques you learned at level 2.
 This is probably a good moment to mention that you can switch your controller settings, so the handbrake button will switch with Duck/Hydraulics from right bumper to Button A. You have to figure out yourself which setting suits you best.
 I still have handbrake on R1 and switch to middle finger on the right trigger when needed.

 - Landing on specific wheels: You have learned at the end of level 1 that you can control your car in the air.
 Besides it's being a good idea to land on your wheels, there is more behind landing your car the right way.
 There are front-wheel-drive (FWD), rear-wheel-drive (RWD) and all-wheel-drive (AWD or 4WD) vehicles in this game.
 For each different drivetrain there is a best way to land, after you get airbourne.
 With FWD vehicles like the Prairie you should make sure that your front wheels touch the ground first, as Picano shows in this video..
 With RWD cars like the Turismo R you want to land on the rear wheels.
 The same is true for most AWD cars with exceptions like the Osiris, which is quicker landing on all four wheels, as Picano has found out.